-This is a guide and is not intended to constrain the information you provide.
-An \ indicates mandatory information.

-\Methods

-Provide a clear and precise description of how you propose to perform your research, your rationale for your choice of methods and other science or research characteristics of the project.
-This can include:

-- your choice of study material(s), sites and/or subject(s); this may also include reasons for not choosing various options - how you plan to collect and manage data such as variables, measurement methods, sampling methods and sample size - > how you have considered potential errors (random or systematic) and the methods and strategies you will use to control them - > any experimental design approach where this has a significant impact or is out of the ordinary, e.g., the type of participants or types of controls - any analytical advantages enabled by your choice of instrumentation/equipment for data analysis, including your use of statistical methods.
+INFORMATION REQUIRED WORD LIMIT This is a guide and is not intended to constrain the information you provide.
+An asterisk indicates mandatory fields.
+Methods Provide a clear and precise description of how you propose to 1680 words perform your research, your rationale for your choice of methods and other science or research characteristics of the project.
+This can include: your choice of study material(s), sites and/or subject(s); this may also include reasons for not choosing various options how you plan to collect and manage data such as variables, measurement methods, sampling methods and sample size how you have considered potential errors (random or systematic) and the methods and strategies you will use to control them any experimental design approach where this has a significant impact or is out of the ordinary, e.g., the type of participants or types of controls any analytical advantages enabled by your choice of instrumentation/equipment for data analysis, including your use of statistical methods.
 Your methods should be understandable to Assessors, regardless of their specific field of expertise.
 You may include images but not hyperlinks, video, or audio files.

-\Specialist Resources

-Explain:

-- > the resources you will need to access or purchase to support the proposed research - measures you have taken or will take to secure those resources - any risks to obtaining the resources, and how those risks will be managed, and - evidence the commitment you have around resources.
+Specialist Resources For Smart Ideas Full Proposals this section will pre populate from 560 words Smart Idea Concepts.
+Please expand Explain: the resources you will need to access or purchase to support the proposed research measures you have taken or will take to secure those resources any risks to obtaining the resources, and how those risks will be managed, and evidence the commitment you have around resources.
 If applicable, expand/update the plan detailed in your Concept.

-Resource examples include:

-- high performance "super" computing facilities

-- pilot plant facilities

-- controlled climate laboratories

-- research ships

-- physical containment (PC) facilities at PC3 or PC4 levels (not PC1 or PC2)

-- > logistic support for Antarctic research

-- data not in the public domain that is critical for your research

-- essential analytical services not available within the team

-- facilities located offshore.
+Resource examples include: high performance "super" computing facilities pilot plant facilities controlled climate laboratories research ships physical containment (PC) facilities at PC3 or PC4 levels (not logistic support for Antarctic research data not in the public domain that is critical for your research essential analytical services not available within the team facilities located offshore.
 Do not list laboratory facilities, plant or equipment that are readily available and would be considered "standard" in an organisation with internal research capability.
 You may include images but not hyperlinks, video, or audio files.

-FUNDING REQUESTED & PROJECT BUDGET

-\Funding Requested Specify the funding requested for each impact statement in each year of the work programme.
+INFORMATION REQUIRED WORD LIMIT This is a guide and is not intended to constrain the information you provide.
+An asterisk indicates mandatory fields.
+FUNDING REQUESTED & PROJECT BUDGET Funding Requested Specify the funding requested for each impact statement in each year of the work programme.
+MBIE uses a flat funding model so Note - this section populates all years will have the same figures. the funding details in proposal information section Project Budget Tell us the average annual budget for the MBIE funding you have requested.

-\Project Budget

-Tell us the average annual budget for the MBIE funding you have requested.
 Use the table that follows as a guide.
 The total budget must be within \$1,000 of the per annum amount of funding you are requesting.

-Note that the appropriation for the Endeavour Fund is a non-departmental output expense, so it cannot be used to fund CAPEX.
+Note that the appropriation for the Endeavour Fund is a nondepartmental output expense, so it cannot be used to fund CAPEX.
 However, it can be used to meet the full overhead cost and depreciation.
+0.00 Personnel 0.00 General operating expenses Building depreciation/rental 0.00 Equipment depreciation/rental 0.00 0.00 Overheads Subcontracting 0.00 Other expenditure 0.00 Average annual budget 0.00 PROJECT TEAM Team Members Using the sample Team table that follows, update/expand on the team information detailed at Registration (and if applicable in your Concept).
+List the key personnel that will be involved in each year of funding and provide supporting CVs.

 This is a guide and is not intended to constrain the information you provide.
-An \ indicates mandatory information.
+An asterisk \star indicates mandatory fields.